openedx/edx-documentation/en_us/olx/source/problem-xml/create_problem.rst

 The display name is also used in edX Insights reports.

-You set the display name as an attribute of the ``problem`` element:
+You set the display name as an attribute of the ``problem`` element.

 .. code-block:: xml